BEER FOCUS: Beavertown Gamma Ray

-I have been interested in Beavertown for quite sometime now, never had the opportunity to buy a can but when I first stumbled across the brewery in BrewDog Nottingham, I was intrigued.
+I have been interested in Beavertown for quite sometime now, but I’ve never had the opportunity to buy a can.
+That was until I stumbled across the brewery in BrewDog Nottingham.
+I couldn’t resist!
 Mainly for the fact that their can artwork caught my eye immensely, it’s different, eye catching and very much adds a unique approach to their beers.

-If you’ve never heard of Beavertown or have done but want to find out more, here is a little bit of background about the brewery.
-Beavertown is a British born & bred craft beer brewery based in North London at their new hideout in Tottenham Hale.
-Logan Plant came about Beavertown in his kitchen at Duke’s Brew & Que. in Hackney.
-They currently have 7 core brews and also their “Alpha Series” which are available to the public at any bottle shop, tap house or online merchants (some of which I’m eager to get my hands on!) –
+If you’ve never heard of Beavertown, here is a little bit of background about the brewery.
+Beavertown is a British born & bred craft beer brewery based in North London, at their new hideout in Tottenham Hale.
+Logan Plant came about Beavertown in his kitchen at Duke’s Brew & Que, in Hackney.
+They currently have 7 core brews and also their “Alpha Series” which are available to the public at any bottle shop, tap house, or online merchants (some of which I’m eager to get my hands on!) –

 Bloody Ell: Blood Orange IPA (7.2% ABV)